KadirTarti/inventory-master/README.md

   - I aim to stylize the About section using CSS styles to match the overall aesthetic of the application.

 6️-) Establishing the Primary Page
-  - Arrange the foundational layout for the main landing page
+  - As a user, I want to arrange the foundational layout for the main landing page to serve as the initial point of contact.
-  - Integrate navigation links to facilitate movement to other sections
+  - I need to integrate navigation links to facilitate movement to other sections of the application.
-  - Design and introduce any supplementary functionalities on the primary page
+  - I aim to design and introduce any supplementary functionalities on the primary page to engage visitors immediately.

 7️-) Enabling a New Product Entry Page
-  - Formulate a structure for users to input details of new product
+  - As a user, I want to formulate a structure for users to input details of new products to expand my inventory.
-  - Implement validation measures within the new productform
+  - I need to implement validation measures within the new product form to ensure accurate and consistent data entry.
-  - Enable functionality to submit data pertaining to new product
+  - I aim to enable functionality to submit data pertaining to new products to update my inventory records seamlessly.

 8️-) Deploying a Product Listing Page
-  - Showcase a compilation of available products fetched from the Mock API
+  - As a user, I want to showcase a compilation of available products fetched from the Mock API to provide visibility into my inventory.
-  - Introduce options for filtering or sorting within the product list
+  - I need to introduce options for filtering or sorting within the product list to assist users in finding specific products.
-  - Incorporate buttons or hyperlinks for accessing detailed information or making updates to products
+  - I aim to incorporate buttons or hyperlinks for accessing detailed information or making updates to products to enhance interactivity.

 ## Additional Requirement: ➕

-The application should have a responsive design.
+The application must support multi-language functionality to cater to a global audience.

 ## Objective 🔍